-If you need help for a mental health crisis, emergency or breakdown, you should get immediate expert advice and assessment.
+If you need help for a mental health crisis or emergency, you should get immediate expert advice and assessment.

 It's important to know that support is available, even if services seem busy at the moment because of coronavirus.